qtsolv/laravel-locking/README.md

 ### Usage

-In your migration classes, add the auditor columns to your table as below:
+In your migration classes, add the version column to your table as below:

 ```php
 /**